novayo/LeetCode/0240_Search_a_2D_Matrix_II/README.md

 * Memory Usage: 21.2 MB, less than 6.47% of Python3 online submissions for Search a 2D Matrix II.

 > divide and conquer

+---

+try_3.py: O(logn*logn) O(logn*logn)

+* Runtime: 179 ms, faster than 42.55% of Python3 online submissions for Search a 2D Matrix II.
+* Memory Usage: 23.5 MB, less than 10.87% of Python3 online submissions for Search a 2D Matrix II.

+> divide and conquer